This is my chance to let you understand the person behind this business. I’m a husband and homebody, musician, tarot and oracle card “nerd.”

 - Played at wedding ceremonies

 - Played many an open stage and coffeehouse

 - Started my own guitar teaching biz and taught over 10,000 private guitar lessons!

 - Built a Facebook page around teaching guitar with over 20,000 likes

 - Done session work both live and in the studio

-If you’d like to talk to me about booking a reading, click on the Contact tab.
+Click here if you’d like to contact me about booking a reading, or click on the Contact tab at the top.

 Thanks for taking the time to read this!
 If you still have questions, find me on Facebook or email me.